laminlabs/lamin-docs/docs/tutorial.md

 ### Validate an artifact

 Validated datasets are more re-usable by analysts and machine learning models.
 You can define what a valid artifact should look like by defining a schema.

-In lamindb, validation also means annotation with the validated metadata which increases the findability of a dataset.
+If you do that, LaminDB will also automatically annotate with validated metadata which helps with finding the artifact.

-:::{dropdown} Can you give me examples for what findability and usability means?
+:::{dropdown} Give me examples for findability and usability.

 1. Findability: Which datasets measured expression of cell marker `CD14`?
 Which characterized cell line `K562`?
 Which have a test & train split?
 Etc.
 2. Usability: Are there typos in feature names?
 Are there typos in labels?
 Are types and units of features consistent?
 Etc.